keeltrace/qlcplus-wiki/OSX-Build-HOWTO.md

 `qmake -spec macx-g++`<br>
 `make`<br>

 You should see the terminal window fill up with compiler calls.
 Go grab a cup of your preferred beverage, as this can take anything from about a minute to several minutes, depending on your system performance.
-If you see any errors, please Mail me since it's probably just a small thing I forgot to write in this document.
+If you see any errors, please report it in the QLC+ forum (development forum).

-Finally, make says someting like "Nothing to be done for 'first'.
+Finally, make says something like "Nothing to be done for 'first'.
 That's it, you're done!

 ## Installation